The Love, Happiness & Success Podcast with Dr. Lisa Marie Bobby

 Part of becoming a whole person is learning how to cultivate financial success, according to your own terms.
 Learning how to be good with money is a life skill, just like taking care of your physical and emotional health, and learning how to have good relationships.

 Learning how to be better with money is not just a matter of making a budget and stopping your $5 latte habit.
 Genuine financial success requires self-awareness, clarity about your core values, and intention — as well as a plan.
-Financial management is a vital life-skill that is learned, and once you have a tool-box of strategies to manage your money you can flourish in every way.
+Financial management is a vital life-skill that is learned, and once you have a tool-box of strategies to manage your money you can truly get unstuck and flourish in every way.

-That's why, on this episode of the Love, Happiness and Success Podcast I'm speaking with Profit Boss Hilary Hendershott.
-Hilary is a Certified Financial Planner, financial advisor and a wealth coach.
+That’s why, on this episode of the Love, Happiness and Success Podcast I’m speaking with Profit Boss Hilary Hendershott.
+Hilary is a Certified Financial Planner, financial advisor, and a wealth coach.
 She has helped many people learn how to not just manage their finances, but create genuine abundance in their lives.

 She’s here with actionable advice to help you: